gluon-lang/gluon/TUTORIAL.md

 ### Indentation

 If you have been following along this far you may be thinking think that syntax so far is pretty limiting.
 In particular you wouldn't be wrong in thinking that the `let` and `type` syntax are clunky due to their need to be closed by the `in` keyword.
-Luckily embed_lang offerrs a more convenient way of writing bindings by relying on indentation.
+Luckily gluon offerrs a more convenient way of writing bindings by relying on indentation.

-When a token starts on the same line as a token on an earlier line, embed_lang implicitly adds inserts a block expression which allows multiple expressions and bindings to be run sequentially with all variables in scope.
+When a token starts on the same line as a token on an earlier line, gluon implicitly adds inserts a block expression which allows multiple expressions and bindings to be run sequentially with all variables in scope.

 ```f#,rust
 let add1 x = x + 1